-Electricity distributors recover transmission costs from their customers through Retail Transmission Service Rates (RTSRs), which are established for each rate class annually, some for rates effective January 1 and some for rates effective May 1.
-For distributors that have yet to have their 2023 RTSRs approved, the 2023 UTRs will be taken into account in setting those rates.
-For any distributor whose RTSRs for 2023 have already been approved, existing variance accounts will be used to track differences between the distributor's transmission costs and the associated revenues it receives from its customers, in order to ensure that its customers pay the true cost of transmission service over time.
+Electricity distributors recover transmission costs from their customers through Retail Transmission Service Rates (RTSRs), which are established for each rate class annually.
+Some distributors' rates are effective January 1, while other distributors' rates are effective May 1.
+The updated 2023 UTRs will be taken into account when new RTSRs are approved in the individual rate proceedings for distributors effective January 1, 2024 or later.
+Existing variance accounts will be used to track differences between the distributor's transmission costs and the associated revenues it receives from its customers, to ensure that its customers pay the true cost of transmission service over time.
+As a result, the impact will take time to materialize for most customers.